top of page

 Following the death of her dad 10 years ago, and after being so well looked after by the Funeral Director dealing with all the arrangements, she then felt, if she ever changed direction in her employment, a Funeral Directors would be the place she would love to work.

-When the position for an Admin/Mortuary Assistant became available, and right on her doorstep, Julie applied and was delighted to accept the role.
+When the position for an Admin Assistant became available, and right on her doorstep, Julie applied and was delighted to accept the role.

 Olivia Gate